 |Issuance of entry permit||2 pm – 5 pm (Monday to Friday)|

-- Indian Currency is used widely inside Bhutan (infact preferred).
-Currency exchanges is not mandatory for Indian nationals.
-Also Bhutanese Currency (Nu.) rates are at par with Indian Rupees
+- Indian Currency is used widely inside Bhutan (in fact preferred).
+Currency exchanges are not mandatory for Indian nationals.
+Also, Bhutanese Currency (Nu.) rates are at par with Indian Rupees

 - Visitors are not allowed to carry INR 1000 and INR 500 notes but I did and faced no such problems (Note: Post demonetization, it is advised to carry notes of 100 or of lower denominations)

 - Druk Punjab National Bank in Thimphu and Phuntsholing has ATM facility from where one can withdraw at a transaction charge of Rs.25

 - Carry enough cash.
 Bhutan is not a cashless economy

 - If you are planning to travel beyond Paro and Thimpu, a special area permit is required which is only issued at Thimpu on working days of the week